xak2000/nomad/website/source/docs/job-specification/reschedule.html.md

   </tr>
 </table>

-The `reschedule` stanza specifies the group's rescheduling strategy.
+The `reschedule` block specifies the group's rescheduling strategy.
 If specified at the job level, the configuration will apply to all groups within the job.
-If the reschedule stanza is present on both the job and the group, they are merged with the group stanza taking the highest precedence and then the job.
+If the reschedule block is present on both the job and the group, they are merged with the group block taking the highest precedence and then the job.

 Nomad will attempt to schedule the task on another node if any of its allocation statuses become "failed".
 It prefers to create a replacement allocation on a node